 If you or someone you know needs support, shelter or other services, call for assistance:

-The Domestic Violence Council holds a General Meeting on the third Tuesday of every month at 12 noon to 2:00 p.m. (see Announcements for exceptions).
+The Domestic Violence Council holds a General Meeting on the third Tuesday of every month (except August and December) from 12 noon to 2pm.
+Dates/times may be subject to change, so check the agenda for updated meeting information.

 There are also six (6) committees that meet regularly.
 The public is welcome to attend all meetings.
 Refer to the links below for details.